 Combine braggs and olive oil (equal parts) to make marinade.

-Brush the entire surface area of the tofu with the marinade.
-I used a silicone brush.
+Brush the entire surface area of the tofu with the marinade using a silicone basting brush .

 Bake at 400º for 20 minutes.

 Remove the tofu from the oven, baste with marinade, and fill with stuffing.